+Short bio.
+I completed my Ph.D at the CS department in Bar-Ilan University, where I was a part of the network security research group led by Prof. Amir Herzberg.
+Following my studies I continued working on network and system security as a research staff member at IBM and a postdoctoral researcher at the Hebrew University hosted by Prof. Michael Schapira.
+I am truly fortunate to have had great mentors.
 My PhD studies included fun and educating experiences in academia and industry.
-I interened at Google Cambridge MA, where I worked on SPDY.
+I interned at Google Cambridge MA, where I worked on SPDY.
 Prior to that, I worked at IBM Research Zurich laboratory on improving password based authentication.
 I also spent one semester as a research scholar at Boston University, where I worked with Prof. Ari Trachtenberg on design and implementation of a secure platform for mobile device applications.
 Prior to all these travels, I was a software architect at Marvell's Switching Division.I enjoy teaching!
 I created and taught, together with Dr. Oded Margalit, the ``Advanced Topics in Software Security'' course, given at Ben-Gurion University in Spring 2015.

 Honors and Awards

 Our work seeks to design deployable security protocols that do not require changes to today's routing hardware, yet provide significant security benefits even if partially deployed.

-We propose path-end validation, a modest extension to RPKI that provides security benefits comparable to BGPsec while circumventing its deployment challenges.
-Path-end validation was presented in HotNets'15 and SIGCOMM'16.
-We provide an opensource prototype implementation for Cisco routers.
+Our study on the hurdles to enforcing RPKI-based policies appeared in NDSS'17.
 We argue that many problems with using the RPKI are rooted in incorrectly using the maxLength parameter, and suggest an alternative.
 See online report and our implementation.

 Preliminary version available on eprint.